 363 Marlborough is located on the NW corner of Marlborough and Hereford, with 20 Hereford to the east, across Hereford, 365 Marlborough to the west, 17 Hereford to the north, and 364 Marlborough to the south, across Marlborough.

-363 Marlborough was built ca. 1872, one of four contiguous houses (363 Marlborough and 13-15-17 Hereford).
+363 Marlborough was built in 1872-1873 by John Floyd Richardson, a mason, for building contractor Silas Whitton Merrill. one of four contiguous houses (363 Marlborough and 13-15-17 Hereford).
 363 Marlborough was numbered as 365 Marlborough until about 1888 when a new house was built to the west and given that number.

-In 1887, the Richardsons built a new home on the lot to the west, where they moved when it was completed.
-The new house was numbered 365 Marlborough and their former home on the corner was re-numbered 363 Marlborough.
+The Richardsons left the lot to the west vacant, and in October of 1880 purchased a strip of land 4 feet wide to its west, increasing the width to 24 feet.
+They continued to leave the land vacant until 1887, when they built a new home on it, where they moved when it was completed.
+The new house was numbered 365 Marlborough (thereby enabling them to retain their current address) and their former home on the corner was re-numbered 363 Marlborough.
 In building their new home, the Richardsons transferred a strip 4 feet wide from the west edge of their lot at 363 Marlborough; as a result, the new house was 28 feet wide on Marlborough but only 24 feet wide at the alley.

 On June 15, 1888, 363 Marlborough was purchased from Mary Richardson by Frank Staples Sherburne.
 He and his wife, Annie Cora (Seavey) Sherburne, made it their home.
 They previously had lived at 350 Marlborough.